 Niyata Micchā Diṭṭhi

-• The critical point is that when one has established wrong views, one looks at the world differently without realizing that there are consequences for one’s actions.
+- The critical point is that once one has formed erroneous views, one perceives the world differently, without realizing that there are consequences of one’s actions.
 Without a Buddha explaining the world’s true nature, one would not be aware of that.
-That includes the validity of the rebirth process, life in other realms, an uncountable number of planetary systems like the Earth, etc.
+This includes the validity of the rebirth process, life in other realms, and an uncountable number of planetary systems like Earth.

-• As scientists are finding out, there are many things in nature that we do not experience/understand.
-For example, scientists can only account for 4% of the mass of the universe; they cannot account for the rest (Google “dark matter” or “dark energy”).
-Thus one needs to keep an open mind and learn more Dhamma to see whether all these make sense.
+- As scientists are discovering, there are many phenomena in nature that we do not experience/understand.
+For example, scientists can account for only 4% of the mass of the universe; they cannot account for the remainder (See “dark matter” or “dark energy”).
+Thus, one needs to keep an open mind and study the Dhamma further to determine whether these make sense.

-• As explained there, an unimaginably massive amount of defilements is removed at the Sōtapanna stage, just via getting rid of micchā diṭṭhi, mainly through the comprehension of aniccā, dukkha, and anatta.
+- As explained there, an unimaginably massive amount of defilements is removed at the Sōtapanna stage simply by eliminating micchā diṭṭhi, primarily through the understanding of aniccā, dukkha, and anatta.

 Only a Buddha Knows All About This World

-• There are many things we do not know about “this world.”
-We cannot rely on just science to verify/confirm these.
-Only within the last 100 years or so has science accepted that our world is bigger than a few galaxies (now science has confirmed that there are billions of galaxies).
+- There are many things we do not know about “this world.”
+We cannot rely solely on science to verify these.
+Only within the last 100 years or so has science accepted that the universe is larger than a few galaxies (now science has confirmed that there are billions of galaxies).
 Whereas the Buddha stated that cakkavāla (star systems or planetary systems) come into existence all the time, science has confirmed that only within the past 100 years; see “Dhamma and Science – Introduction.”

-• Furthermore, the newest findings (yet unconfirmed) in string theory indicate that we live in an 11-dimensional world, not the 4-dimensional world we experience.
+- Furthermore, recent findings (yet unconfirmed) in string theory suggest that we live in an 11-dimensional world rather than the 4-dimensional world we experience.
 For a look at different dimensions, see “What Happens in Other Dimensions.”
 Thus, more of Buddha’s teachings will be confirmed with time.

-• The fact that there is no discernible beginning to conscious life (see “Saṃsāric Time Scale, Buddhist Cosmology, and the Big Bang Theory“) means all of us have been going through this rebirth process for an unimaginably long time.
-Thus we have been born in most of the 31 realms of existence.
+- The fact that there is no discernible beginning to conscious life (see “Saṃsāric Time Scale, Buddhist Cosmology, and the Big Bang Theory“) means that all of us have been undergoing this rebirth process for an unimaginably long time.
+Thus, we have been born in most of the 31 realms of existence.
 Not only that, we have been born innumerable times in EACH of those realms (except those reserved for the Anāgāmis).

-• The above fact means each sentient being had been related to any other sentient being at some point in this long sansāra (or samsāra, rebirth process).
-The Buddha said, “it is difficult to find ANY sentient being that was not your father, mother, or a sibling at some point in this long sansāra.”
+- The above fact means each sentient being has been related to any other sentient being at some point in this long sansāra (or samsāra, rebirth process).
+The Buddha said, “It is difficult to find ANY sentient being that was not your father, mother, or a sibling at some point in this long sansāra.”
 Infinity is a complex concept to grasp; see “Infinity – How Big Is It?“.

 The intention is An Important Factor

 10. The Buddha said, “Cetanāhaṃ, bhikkhave, kammaṃ vadāmi,” i.e., “Bhikkhus, I say that kamma is the intention involved.”
-We always need to look at the intention to pinpoint whether or what kind of kamma was committed.
+We must always examine the intention to determine whether and what kind of kamma was committed.

-• For example, if someone shoots a dog attacking a child, one’s intention here is to save the child.
+- For example, if someone shoots a dog attacking a child, one’s intention here is to save the child.
 On the other hand, if someone is shooting a dog for “target practice,” there is no excuse.
-The life of a human is a million-fold more precious than an animal’s; see “How to Evaluate Weights of Different Kamma.”
+A human life is a million-fold more precious than an animal’s; see “How to Evaluate Weights of Different Kamma.”

-• Sometimes it is impossible to judge the kammic consequences just by looking at the particular act.
-Only the person committing the act will know whether it is a good or bad intention.
-Thus typically, it is not wise to judge other people’s actions.
+- Sometimes it is impossible to judge the kammic consequences solely from the particular act.
+Only the person committing the act will know whether it is motivated by good or bad intentions.
+Thus, it is typically unwise to judge others’ actions.

-• Also see “Details of Kamma – Intention, Who Is Affected, Kamma Patha.”
-This post provides a simple two-step process to evaluate a given situation.
+- Also see “Details of Kamma – Intention, Who Is Affected, Kamma Patha.”
+This post presents a simple two-step process for evaluating a given situation.

 Relative Weights of Kamma

-12. One critical problem many people have is trying hard to avoid actions with relatively small kammic consequences while unknowingly doing things with stronger kammic consequences.
-Let us take an example: Suppose we have a large tank of water that is losing water due to many holes at the bottom.
-Some holes are pinholes, some are a little larger, and a few are big and lose water quickly.
+12. One critical problem many people have is trying hard to avoid actions with relatively small kammic consequences while unknowingly doing things with impactful kammic consequences.
+Consider the following example: Suppose we have a large tank of water that is losing water due to numerous holes at the bottom.
+Some holes are pinholes, some are slightly larger, and a few are large and lose water quickly.
 One would want to plug those large holes first.
 Then one would fix the medium-sized holes.
 The smallest or the pinholes are the last to be fixed.

-• Another example: Say someone has hateful thoughts about a particular person all day.
+- Another example: Say someone has hateful thoughts about a particular person all day.
 That could be worse than just saying something to that person and “getting the load off the mind.”
 However, even that is not necessary.
 The best solution is to develop mettā (loving-kindness) towards that person and eliminate those hateful thoughts.
-We must always realize that we all are trapped in this constant struggle to find happiness in a world that is not set up to provide lasting happiness; see, “Aniccā, Dukkha, Anatta.”
+We must always recognize that we are all trapped in a constant struggle to find happiness in a world not designed to provide lasting happiness; see “Aniccā, Dukkha, Anatta.”

 2. Kammic consequences also depend strongly on the “consciousness level” of the living being against whom the immoral act was committed.